 Perhaps the ultimate irony is not that a series of military training films obsessed with maintaining secrecy nearly let the bomb drop, but that the Snafu cartoons, which flirted so promiscuously with subversion as a mode of catharsis, accidentally succeeded in becoming genuinely subversive.
 Nevertheless, when the reels were shelved after the war, it’s doubtful this was due to their military indiscretions, but more likely out of fear that their racial caricatures would offend a newly rehabilitated Germany and Japan.
 Now declassified and available in the public domain, the films offer a glimpse of a time before enemies became friends and friends enemies, before the Cold War ushered in a new situation, even more fouled up, in which Snafu’s “secret weapon” threatened — and continues to threaten — an ending with no merry melody, no curtain drawn, and no Porky Pig to stammer “That’s all, folks!”

-Mark David Kaufman, Ph.D., is an Assistant Professor of English at Alvernia University in Reading, Pennsylvania.
-He has published critical essays in Hypermedia Joyce Studies, Biography: An Interdisciplinary Quarterly, and the European Journal of American Studies.
+Mark David Kaufman received his Ph.D. in English literature from Tufts University.
+He has published critical essays in Hypermedia Joyce Studies and Biography: An Interdisciplinary Quarterly.
 Currently, he is at work on a book project, tentatively titled Secret States: Modernism, Espionage, and the Official Secrets Act.
-For more information, please visit his website at www.markdavidkaufman.com.
+For more information, please visit his website: www.markdavidkaufman.com.